raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-A sprite at the front of your 3D scene and the size of the stage area can create the impression that your 3D scene is visible **through** it like the bars of a cage, a window pane, surveying a scene through binoculars or wearing a mask.
+You can view your 3D scene **through** a **Masking** sprite.
+If it sits as the front layer and is the size of the stage it will look like view through the bars of a cage or a series of window panes, surveying a scene through binoculars or wearing a mask.

 --- no-print ---